Book cheap and best Kerala tour and travels packages. For Kerala trips and holiday packages call +91-8585-86-5050.

 In the event of cancellation of tour/travel services due to any avoidable/unavoidable reason/s, we must be notified of the same in writing.
 Cancellation charges will be effective from the date we receive advice in writing, and cancellation charges would be as follows:

-60 days prior to arrival: 10% of the Tour/service cost45 days prior to arrival: 20% of the Tour/service cost15 days prior to arrival: 25% of the Tour/service cost10 days prior to arrival: 50% of the Tour/service cost
+60 days before arrival: 10% of the Tour/service cost45 days before arrival: 20% of the Tour/service cost15 days before arrival: 25% of the Tour/service cost10 days before arrival: 50% of the Tour/service cost

 Refund for hotel payment will follow the hotel’s cancellation policyTrain tickets cancellations will follow the Railway’s policyFlight tickets cancellations will follow the airline's company policy

 In case you cancel the trip after commencement, refund would be restricted to a limited amount only which too would depend on the amount that we would be able to recover from the hoteliers/ contractors we patronize.
 For unused hotel accommodation, chartered transportation & missed meals, etc. we do not bear any responsibility to refund.

 For all the services contracted, a 25% advance payment should be made to hold the booking, on a confirmed basis & for flight ticket booking need full actual fare.
 The balance amounts need to be paid 10days before the commencement of the services.
 Management personnel holds the right to decide upon the amount to be paid as advance payment, based on the nature of the service & the time left for the commencement of the service.

 Apart from the above in some cases like Special Train Journeys, hotels, or resorts bookings during the peak season (like X-Mas, New Year, Puja, Diwali), a 50% advance payment should be made to hold the booking and 20days before full payment is required to be paid.

 Note: Above mentioned payment policy may change during peak season.